NkaziN/yourHarvard/DESIGN.md

 and concentration names were entered into a csv file.
 The syntax of the csv file is as follows:
 Each row refers to one concentration.
 Concentration name and the number of required courses are plaintext.
 Each cell refers to a different requirement.
 If multiple courses fulfill a requirement, they go in one cell with comma separation.
 Sometimes a requirement is vague, rather than a specific course.
-This is indicated by a ! before the text Sometime a requirement calls for a whole department.
-This is indicated by a * before the department name
+This is indicated by a ! before the text.
+Sometime a requirement calls for a whole department.
+This is indicated by a * before the department name.

 Concentrations Table
 This information was all stored as plaintext in the csv, and easily accessible from the concentration sites.
 It was stored with